How to Use Periods in Windows 11 Date Formats

 Method 2Using Control Panel

-You can also change these settings through the classic Control Panel.
+You can change these settings through the classic Control Panel.
 Press the Windows key, type Control Panel, and press Enter.
 Navigate to Clock and Region > Region.
 This opens the same Region dialog box used in Method 1, allowing you to modify the Short date format directly.

 Method 3Using Registry Editor

-You can quickly change the Windows 11 date format using PowerShell, which is great for setting up multiple computers at once.
+You can change the Windows 11 date format using PowerShell, which is great for setting up multiple computers at once.

 How to Revert to Default Settings